LANGUAGE ASSESSMENT VIA ZOOM OR SKYPE IS AVAILABLE!

 |Score||Decision||TA Next Steps|

-If you do not complete the required language coursework, you must retake the TOPSS in order to assume TA duties.
+If you choose not to complete the required language coursework, you must retake the TOPSS in order to assume TA duties.
 You will be required to pay the $120 fee.

-If you do not complete the required language coursework or tutoring, you must retake the TOPSS in order to assume TA duties.
+If you choose not to complete the required language coursework or tutoring, you must retake the TOPSS in order to assume TA duties.
 You will be required to pay the $120 fee.